 Reason for Ranking

 The County Health Rankings measure of obesity serves as a proxy metric for poor diet and limited physical activity and has been shown to have very high reliability.
-Obesity increases the risk for health conditions such as coronary heart disease, type 2 diabetes, cancer, hypertension, dyslipidemia, stroke, liver and gallbladder disease, sleep apnea and respiratory problems, osteoarthritis, and poor health status.[2,3]
+Obesity increases the risk for health conditions such as coronary heart disease, type 2 diabetes, cancer, hypertension, dyslipidemia, stroke, liver and gallbladder disease, sleep apnea and respiratory problems (such as asthma), osteoarthritis, and poor health status.[2-4]

-Adult Obesity is based on responses to the Behavioral Risk Factor Surveillance Survey (BRFSS) and is the percentage of the adult population (age 20 and older) that reports a body mass index (BMI) greater than or equal to 30 kg/m2.
+Adult Obesity is based on responses to the Behavioral Risk Factor Surveillance Survey (BRFSS) and is the percentage of the adult population (ages 18 and older) that reports a body mass index (BMI) greater than or equal to 30 kg/m2.
 Participants are asked to self-report their height and weight.
 From these reported values, BMIs for the participants are calculated.

-The denominator is the number of Adult respondents age 20 and older.
+The denominator is the number of adult respondents age 18 and older.

 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.